cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/rstudio.rst

 #.
 Be connected via the KU VPN or using a wired connection at CBMR.
 See
    :ref:`connecting` for more information.

-Once you have been been made a member of the ``SRV-esrumweb-users`` and connected using the VPN or a wired connection at CBMR, simply visit http://esrumweb01fl:8787 and login using your KU credentials.
+Once you have been been made a member of the ``SRV-esrumcont-users`` and connected using the VPN or a wired connection at CBMR, simply visit http://esrumcont01fl:8787/ and login using your KU credentials.

 For your username you should use the short form: